-Paraphoniks exploring their shared love of modular synthesizers are amongst a handful of independent artists in the country, to have broken through the increasing synthesizer movement.
+Paraphoniks is amongst a handful of independent artists in the country to have broken through the increasing synthesizer movement.

 Inspired by many musical styles, Shatrunjai Dewan and Sid Shirodkar tie their disparate influences together by a shared love of modular synthesisers and other electronic instruments.